Catalysis of entanglement and other quantum resources: Exact catalysis

-In \cite{Boes_Cat_rand}, only maximally mixed states has been used as a source of randomness.
-In contrast \citet{LiePhysRevA.103.042421} considered any randomness source $\eta$ and derived a necessary and sufficient condition such that the randomness source $\eta$ can be used to dephase an arbitrary input state $\rho$.
-In fact, it has bee shown that any randomness source $\eta$ can dephase a $d^2$ dimensional input states catalytically iff the following holds \cite{LiePhysRevA.103.042421}
+In \cite{Boes_Cat_rand}, only maximally mixed states have been used as a source of randomness.
+In contrast, \citet{LiePhysRevA.103.042421} considered any arbitrary randomness source $\eta$ and derived a necessary and sufficient condition such that the randomness source $\eta$ can be used to dephase an arbitrary input state $\rho$.
+In fact, it has been shown that any randomness source $\eta$ can dephase a $d^2$ dimensional input states catalytically iff the following holds \cite{LiePhysRevA.103.042421}

 where $S_{\min}(\eta)=-\log_2||\eta||$ represents min-entropy and the operator norm $||\eta||$ corresponds to the largest singular value of $\eta$.
 However, note that in their formulation, the state of the catalyst $\eta$ can change, but the same catalyst can be used repeatedly to dephase arbitrary input states of the same dimension.
-In validation of this, the authors of \cite{LiePhysRevA.103.042421} showed that randomness described by min-entropy is not consumed in the process and can be reused again.
+In validation of this, the authors of \cite{LiePhysRevA.103.042421} showed that randomness described by min-entropy is not consumed in the process and can be reused.

 Based on the result in \cite{Boes_Cat_rand}, \citet{BoesPhysRevLett.122.210402} proved that von Neumann entropy completely characterises single-shot state transitions under unitary operations.
 To achieve this, the authors in \cite{BoesPhysRevLett.122.210402} used an ancillary system as a catalyst and an environment which dephases a system in a preferred basis.
 In particular, the following has been shown \cite{BoesPhysRevLett.122.210402}. \begin{theorem}[See Theorem 1 in \cite{BoesPhysRevLett.122.210402}] For any two states $\rho$ and $\sigma$ of the same finite dimension and different spectra, the following statements are equivalent (i) $S(\sigma) >S(\rho)$ and $rank(\sigma) \geq rank(\rho)$ (ii) There exists a unitary $U$ and a finite dimensional catalyst in the state $\eta$, which can be chosen to be diagonal in any basis $B$ such that